ericyang789/Parallel-Compute-Project/README.md

 <img width="415" alt="calc_perplexity_pseudocode" src="https://user-images.githubusercontent.com/44482565/117638112-1980cb00-b1b5-11eb-9509-5cbbda6db91f.png">

 The pseudo code shown here describes the loop in which calc_perplexity_diff() is being called.
-As seen, calc_perplexity_diff() is repeatedly called to perform a rootfinding bisection search to find the sigma value that achieves the target perplexity.
+As seen, calc_perplexity_diff() is repeatedly called to perform a rootfinding bisection search to converge to a sigma value that achieves the target perplexity.
 While one call of the function itself is relatively quick (~0.004s) we observed from our initial code profiling that t-SNE calls this function hundreds of thousands of times, resulting in long computation times.

 Similarly, calc_Q() is another function in t-SNE that is called a large number of times, specifically during each gradient descent iteration to calculate distances between points in the embedded 2D t-SNE space.
-Both, calc_Q() and calc_perplexity_diff() scale with the size of the dataset, which make them good targets for parallelization.
+Both, calc_Q() and calc_perplexity_diff() scale with the size of the dataset i.e. number of points, which make them good targets for parallelization.

 ### Parallelization with OpenACC
 **PCA section**